vivoCameraResearch/Magic-World/README.md

     - At 768x768 resolution, the number of video frames is 21 (~= 512 * 512 * 49 / 768 / 768).
     - At 1024x1024 resolution, the number of video frames is 9 (~= 512 * 512 * 49 / 1024 / 1024).
     - These resolutions combined with their corresponding lengths allow the model to generate videos of different sizes.
-- `resume_from_checkpoint` is used to set the training should be resumed from a previous checkpoint.
+- `resume_from_checkpoint` is used to set whether the training should resume from a previous checkpoint.
 Use a path or `"latest"` to automatically select the last available checkpoint.

-When train model with multi machines, please set the params as follows:
+When training the model with multiple machines, please set the params as follows:
 ```sh
 export MASTER_ADDR="your master address"
 export MASTER_PORT=10086